Frequently Asked Questions

 Q. Can I just stop by anytime?

-A. You can stop by anytime in the day between 9:00a.m. and 1:00 p.m M-F and speak to the Center's administrative assistant to make an appointment.
+A. You can stop by anytime in the day between 9:00a.m. to 5:00 p.m. on Mondays, anytime between 9:00am to 12:30pm on Wednesdays, and anytime between 9am to 1pm on Fridays to speak to the Center's administrative assistant to make an appointment.
 The Counseling center also holds one or two hours each day, M-F, for WALK-IN availability.
 WALK-IN meetings range anywhere from 5 minutes (scheduling purposes) to a full 45 minute appointment, depending on the nature and urgency of the request.
 Most walk in meetings last 15 - 20 minutes long.

 Q. How long is a typical meeting?